Guide to Medical Coding Certification

 Specialized Medical Coding Certifications – AHIMA

-There are several specialized coding certifications available through the American Health Information Management Association (AHIMA) as well.
+Several specialized coding certifications are available through the American Health Information Management Association (AHIMA).

 Certified Coding Associate (CCA)

-The CCA certification is appropriate for entry-level coders in both hospital and physician office settings.
-A high school diploma, as well as six months of professional coding experience, are recommended before taking the CCA exam.
+The CCA certification is appropriate for entry-level coders in hospitals and physician offices.
+Before taking the CCA exam, a high school diploma and six months of professional coding experience are recommended.

 Certified Coding Specialist – Physician-based (CCS-P)